DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2025/index.md

 The 2025 DICOM WG-26 Connectathon will take place between January 29th - June 3rd, 2025. **Registration is open from Dec 18th, 2024 - January 28th, 2025.**

-Participants in the Spring 2025 Connecathon may have opportunity to participate in an Interoperability Showcase at  21st European Congress on Digital Pathology:  [ECDP 2025](https://www.ecdp2025.org/).
+Participants in the Spring 2025 Connecathon may have opportunity to participate in an Interoperability Showcase at the 2025 [European Congress on Digital Pathology](https://www.ecdp2025.org/) and at the 2025 [Pathology Visions Conference](https://digitalpathologyassociation.org/pathology-visions-conference).

 **The Spring 2025 Connectathon is distinctive in that for the first time:**